 EUFL says that “Almost every major apparel brand and retailer selling cotton products is potentially implicated.”

 Dozens of well-known brands - both in the clothing and other sectors - have already been named.
 In March 2020, a report by the Australian Strategic Policy Institute (ASPI) identified 83 companies implicated in possible Uyghur forced labour.
-It found that Amazon, Apple, Adidas, Nike, H&M and Uniqlo were among the companies directly or indirectly benefiting from the use of Uyghur workers, who had been transferred from Xinjiang to factories in the rest of China.
+It found that Amazon, Apple, Adidas, Nike, H&M and Uniqlo were among the companies directly or indirectly benefiting from the use of Uyghur workers, who had been transferred from the Uyghur Region to factories in the rest of China.

-O-Film, a company manufacturing selfie-cameras for Apple, Huawei, Lenovo and Samsung, was found to have 700 Uyghur labourers who were being forced to work after being transferred from Xinjiang.
+O-Film, a company manufacturing selfie-cameras for Apple, Huawei, Lenovo and Samsung, was found to have 700 Uyghur labourers who were being forced to work after being transferred from the Uyghur Region.
 560 workers are also said to have been transferred to a factory for Apple’s notorious supplier Foxconn in Zhengzhou.
 The factory has been dubbed ‘iPhone city’ due to the quantity of iPhones it produces for the company.